 Advising Within the Major

-Freshmen who have declared a major will be assigned an academic advisor within the major.
+Freshmen and transfer students who have declared a major will be assigned an academic advisor within the major.
 These major advisors will help students with course selection each semester to help students remain on track to complete their degree.
 Students must meet with their major advisor each semester to receive their PIN for course registration.
 Additionally, students should consult with their advisor if they change their registration to ensure the change does not affect their progress toward graduation.